gibbs/puppet-auditd/README.md

 ### Rules

-The `audit::rule` define is used to create and manage auditd rules.
+The `auditd::rule` define is used to create and manage auditd rules.

 ```puppet
 auditd::rule { 'insmod':